podio/jquery-mentions-input/README.md

 - [ ] Fix #26 Capital letter as trigger character
 - [ ] Fix #59 Unicode characters support
 - [ ] Fix #104 When same text which is to be mentioned already in the content
+- [ ] Fix #100 New option for conserve triggerChar in output

 ## License